TheInfamousGrim/Progressive-Web-Application-Text-Editor/README.md

 ## Usage

-Link to live application: `Link goes here`
+Link to live application: [Click here](https://pacific-shore-70716.herokuapp.com/)

 Please follow these steps to use the application locally